Introduction

 The scene thumbnail (for quick orientation), scene number, and scene name are displayed in this column.

-The voice-over script for the scene is displayed in this column.
+The narration for the scene is displayed in this column.

 If a button is included in the scene, the button label and the URL that viewers are directed to when they click the button are displayed in this column.